 In order to fulfill the requirements of the certification, accepted faculty participants must attend one module for each competency.
-Attendance may be online (asynchronous, at your own pace) or face-to-face.
-The RED CTC Catalog 2019 outlines the modules from which to choose for each of the competencies.
+Attendance is online and asynchronous, allowing faculty to work at their own pace.
+The RED CTC Catalog outlines the modules from which to choose for each of the competencies.
 Faculty participants will be notified via University email of their acceptance and provided instructions.

 Who is eligible for the CTC?

-The certification is open to all NC State faculty, including non-tenure track faculty and part-time faculty.
+The certification is open to all NC State faculty, including professional-track faculty and part-time faculty.

 Can graduate students participate in the CTC?

 No. They are encouraged to seek out the many professional development opportunities offered by the Graduate School.
 Post-docs who have already fully completed the Teaching and Communication Certificate may apply for the CTC.